Zoominfo/api-auth-python-client/README.md

 # api-auth-python-client
+To use this library you need to install the library *epi_auth_client* using pip.

 This library supports 2 types of authentication methods.
 Both the methods return a JWT token which you can use to make api calls for enterprise-api on production.